Amendments Made To Charter Of Azerbaijan's Land Transport Agency - Decree

-Aliyev has signed a decree on amendments to the "Charter of the
+(MENAFN- AzerNews) President Ilham Aliyev has signed a decree on amendments to the

 According to the decree, the figure "5,642,390" in paragraph 5.1